sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * Green token cards do not generate a green token if they resolve a flip
  * Attack power is not rolled

+Instead of rolling attack power, the *defender* alone describes the negative consequences (if any) their character suffers.
+This includes loss of resources (like Stamina / Harm / Wounds) as well as narrative consequences.

+Optionally, the attacker may also describe negative consequences for their own character, mimicking the way the Hack and Slash move causes both the attacker and defender to suffer attack power.

+The GM can still collaborate with the players to describe narrative outcomes of the altercation, and may even use the situation to bring dangers to bear, but may not reduce player resources as a result of the specific action.

+### Theft, persuasion, mind-control

+Just as in PvP combat, when one player tries to:

+ * reduce another player's resources
+   - eg, by using the Pick Pockets move
+ * use a move to dictate another player's character's action
+   - eg, by using mind control magic

-Instead of rolling attack power, the *defender* gets to say what the result of the attack was.
+green token cards do not generate green tokens, and the *defender* gets to say what the result was.

 # Addenda